-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 - Staff were deployed across the school to carry out targeted and bespoke interventions in English and Maths.
-Internal evidence using accredited Assessments and Progress tests show that 100% of all children made expected progress in reading writing and maths.
-This began to lessen the gap towards age related expectations after covid disruption. - Increased TA assistant support for flexible individual and group work to support the social, emotional and mental health needs of identified vulnerable children - Parents and children reported that they felt well supported with SEMH concerns, staff reported greater resilience and management or emotions using taught strategies. - All pupils accessed the opportunities offered in our school, resulting in all pupils experiencing a wide and diverse curriculum and range or extra-curricular activities (within the limitations of covid restrictions).
-Children demonstrated increased resilience, independence and improved self-confidence following a long absence from the school family. - Breakfast Club was able to be offered to those that needed provision.
-As attendance data fluctuated greatly during this year it is unclear as to how this may have impacted
+Internal evidence using accredited Assessments and Progress tests show that the majority of all children made expected progress in reading writing and maths. - Increased TA assistant support for flexible individual and group work to support the social, emotional and mental health needs of identified vulnerable children - Parents and children reported that they felt well supported with SEMH concerns, staff reported greater resilience and management or emotions using taught strategies. - All pupils accessed the opportunities offered in our school, resulting in all pupils experiencing a wide and diverse curriculum and range or extra-curricular activities (within the limitations of covid restrictions).
+Children demonstrated increased resilience, independence and improved self-confidence following a long absence from the school family. - In addition to Breakfast Club, After School Club was also able to be offered to those that needed provision.
+This assisted a number of families to access fulltime studies and employment.